endlos99/xdt99/MANUAL.md

     msg    text 'Hello World'
            .endif

-The preprocessor directives `.ifdef` and `.ifndef` check if a given symbol is defined or not.
-The directives equals `.ifeq`, not-equals `.ifne`, greater-than `.ifgt`, and greater-than-or-equals `.ifge` compare two arguments.
+The preprocessor commands `.ifdef` and `.ifndef` check if a given symbol is defined or not.
+The commands `.ifeq`, `.ifne`, `.ifgt`, and `.ifge` test if two arguments are equal, not equal, greater than, or greater than or equal, resp.
 If the second argument is missing, the first argument is compared against value `0`.

-Directives may be nested.
+Conditional assembly preprocessor commands may be nested.
 Valid conditional expressions and their rules of evaluation correspond to those of the `EQU` directive.
 Additional symbols may be supplied on the command line.

     $ xas99.py ashello.a99 -D symbol1 symbol2=2

 If no value is given, the symbol is set to value `1`.

+`xas99` supports macros.
+The `.defm` preprocessor command introduces a new macro.
+The `.endm` command concludes the macro definition.
+Inside the macro body the macro parameters `#1`, `#2`, ... refer to the actual arguments that are supplied when instantiating the macro:

+    * fill top <#1> rows with char <#2>
+        .defm fill
+        li   r0, >0040
+        li   r1, #1
+        li   r2, #2 * 32
+        movb @vdpwa
+        swpb r0
+        movb @vdpwa
+    !   movb r1, @vdpwd
+        dec  r2
+        jne  -!
+        .endm

+Macros are used like preprocessor commands, with any arguments separated by commas:

+        .fill 10, '* '

+Note that macro parameters are resolved by textual replacement.
+Thus, when instantiating

+        li   r0, 2 * #1

+inside some macro body with argument `1 + 2`, the resulting code will assign the value 4 instead of 6 to `R0`.

+Labels are allowed inside macro definitions.
+To avoid duplicate symbols, all labels should be local.

+Macro definitions cannot be nested.
+Macro uses may be nested, but instantiations must not be circular.

 `xas99` also provides a new directive `IBYTE` that includes an external binary file as a sequence of `BYTE`s.
 For example, if `sprite.raw` is a raw data file